Corbin Carroll Player Props: Diamondbacks vs. Dodgers

 - Carroll hit .260 with nine doubles, two triples, four home runs and eight walks.

-- Including the 32 games he played in last season, he went deep in four of them (12.5%), leaving the ballpark in 3.5% of his trips to home plate.
+- He homered in 12.5% of his games last season (32 in all), leaving the ballpark in 3.5% of his trips to home plate.

-- In 28.1% of his games a season ago (nine of 32), Carroll drove home a run.
-In three of those games (9.4%) he recorded two or more RBIs, and he had three or more in two contests.
+- In nine of 32 games last year (28.1%), Carroll drove in a run, and three of those games (9.4%) included more than one RBI.
+He had three or more RBIs in two contests.

+- He touched home plate in 31.3% of his 32 games last year, with two or more runs in 9.4% of those games (three).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.